what to expect

 - Control over the process can lead to agreements the parties may not have thought of in more adversarial options

-- Mediation can provide more flexibility in options than may be available under a court order.
+- Mediation can provide more flexibility in options than may be available through litigation

 - Parties feel more satisfaction at the end of a mediation because they have created the end result